 Other notable mentions are some globular clusters of stars of Messier 2 and Messier 72, the asterism Messier 73, along with the Aquarius Dwarf Galaxy.
 There is also the Saturn Nebula, known as the Waterbearer

 There are a series of four meteor showers associated with the constellation of Aquarius.
 These are the: the March Aquariids, Eta Aquariids, Delta Aquariids, and Iota Aquariids.

 The constellation of Aquarius is the eleventh sign of twelve signs that form the Zodiac.
 For those who study and are into the classical Greek Zodiacs, this time is typically said to be from January 20 to February 18.
-Due to the changes of the earth’s orbit and tilt, the best time to see this constellation is during October around 9 p.m.
+Due to the changes in the earth’s orbit and tilt, the best time to see this constellation is in October around 9 p.m.
 The planets Saturn and Uranus are said to rule this Zodiacal sign and constellation.
-Its element is Air, an extroverted sign and is one of four fixed signs.
+Its element is Air, an extroverted sign, and is one of four fixed signs.